 Another important thing I learn from him is that “not all Punjabi are Sikhs but all Sikhs are Punjabi.”
 That is interesting.
 I didn’t know that fact.
 Dr Tun Singh says that he may be a Sikh but some Punjabi are Hindus and Muslims.
 If you visit certain parts of Pakistan where there are Punjabi Muslims especially near to the Punjab region, most of them are Punjabi speaking.
 It’s the same language as his!

 After the gathering with Dr Tun Singh that evening, we became good friends.
 Subsequent meetings with him were like “BHÁÍ ਭਾਈ” (brothers).
 Our Dr Tun Singh despite the fact that he is living in UK as a practicing surgeon for most of his adult life, still yearns for his village in Punjab.
 Whenever, he mentions about his beloved Punjab, his eyes well up with deep emotional feelings!
 Ah!
 That is life.
 We always return back to our roots no matter where we go in our short life span!
-Only people like me, born and breed here will understand the mixed nostalgic feelings entrenched in his mind and spirit!
+Only people like me, born and breed here will never understand the mixed nostalgic feelings entrenched in his mind and spirit!
 Dr Tun Singh confided in me that he hopes to retire in Punjab when he retires.